 Often referred to as the T-35 program, this in-depth summer research fellowship offers rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Comprehensive Cancer Center.

-This ten-week mentored research program is designed for medical students interested in orthopaedic surgery, and it takes place in the summer between the first and second years of medical school.
+This ten-week mentored research program is designed for medical students interested in orthopaedic surgery, and takes place in the summer between the first and second years of medical school.
 The Department of Orthopaedics interviews students regarding their specific interests and pairs them with faculty mentors to work on research projects.
 The research venues are determined by project and mentor.
 Many take place in the anatomy lab.

 As a rising second-year student, you also may choose to conduct summer research outside UB.